 The Wildcats' dominant play down the stretch of the 2002 season earned Snyder the recognition of his peers as the Big 12 Conference Coach of the Year.

 In 2001, Snyder directed one of the best in-season turnarounds in school history.
 Despite losing four straight in the middle of the year and facing the fourth-toughest schedule in the nation, the Wildcats recovered to win four of their last five games to end the regular season with a 6-5 record and a berth in the Insight.com Bowl.

 Despite the record, the quality of players produced by the Snyder-led coaching staff continued to attract national attention from those who best know the game.

-The Wildcats started the 2000 season ranked in the Top 10 for just the second time in school history and made a four-week run into the Top 5 that saw K-State climb as high as No. 2 in the nation.
+The Wildcats started the 2000 season ranked in the top 10 for just the second time in school history and made a four-week run into the top five that saw K-State climb as high as No. 2.
 K-State won the Big 12 North Division for the second time in three years and earned at least a share of the title for the third consecutive season.
-K-State had six players named first team All-Big 12 by the coaches, and PK Jamie Rheem, DT Mario Fatafehi and WR Quincy Morgan were All-Americans.
+K-State had six players named First Team All-Big 12 by the coaches, and Jamie Rheem, Mario Fatafehi and Quincy Morgan were All-Americans.